hsmaan/balanced-clustering/README.md

 If any issues occur in either installation or usage, please open them and include a reproducible example.

 ## Citation information

-If you use the balanced clustering metrics in your research, please reference the following publication:

 Maan, H. et al. (2024) ‘Characterizing the impacts of dataset imbalance on single-cell data integration’, Nature biotechnology.
 Available at: https://doi.org/10.1038/s41587-023-02097-9.